griptape-ai/griptape-docs/docs/griptape-framework/pipelines.md

 In `Pipeline` structures:
 - `args`: arguments passed to the `Construct.run()` method.
 - `input`: input from the parent.
-- `structure`: the structure that the step belongs to.
+- `structure`: the structure that the task belongs to.
-- `parent`: parent step.
+- `parent`: parent task.
-- `child`: child step.
+- `child`: child task.

 **griptape** uses OpenAI's `gpt-3.5-turbo` model by default.
 If you want to use a different model, set a custom OpenAI prompt driver: